smbjorklund/media_update/doc/repo.md

 ### `test-se/`

-This is a [Selenium](http://seleniumhq.org/) based test suite.
+This is a non-working [Selenium](http://seleniumhq.org/) based test suite.
 It contains scripts (written in Python) that will drive Firefox to visit the pages of the site and look for the expected content.

-This test suite runs automatically from [Jenkins when new stuff is pushed](http://float.uib.no/jenkins/) to the repo.
+This test suite used to run automatically from [Jenkins when new stuff is pushed](http://float.uib.no/jenkins/) to the repo.